AATools/mq-metrics-pyclient/README.md

 This is python client for collecting IBM MQ metrics and exporting to [Prometheus pushgateway](https://github.com/prometheus/pushgateway).
 The collected metrics can be explored in Prometheus or Grafana.
 This client is useful in cases when requiring to collect metrics from old MQ versions.

 The metrics are collected by using standard [`MQSC`](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_7.5.0/com.ibm.mq.ref.adm.doc/q085130_.htm) commands.
 The metrics are collected for **all local** MQ managers.
-You need to run `mq_metrics_client` in the same host where `IBM MQ server` was installed.
+You need to run `MQ metrics pyclient` in the same host where `IBM MQ server` was installed.

 Tested for IBM MQ v7.5, v8, v9 and Python 3.6, 3.7 on Linux.

 ## Collected metrics

 By default, metrics are collected every 15 seconds.
+Via command-line argument `--collectint` you can specify interval between collecting metrics.

 The metrics provided by the client: